redek-zelton/Cryptofinance/Proof of Work Mining/Readme.md

 # Proof of Work
 ## Concept
- POW is a process to show that your computer spend energy.
+Bitcoin as a permission-less blockchain uses proof-of-work.
+PoW is a cryptographic puzzle that is difficult to solve but easy to verify.
 More you have computing power, more your reward is high.
+However, significant latency of proof-of-work for transactions confirmation has negative effects on blockchain security such that longer delays may increase the number of forks and the possibilities for mounting double-spending attacks.

 ## block